Why We Test

 As Developers write code, they do local manual testing to ensure they have built the correct code.
 As the system delivers functionality, Developers, Testers, or Project Managers do manual workflow tests to see how the flow works and if it is what was desired.

-While this testing is essential and worthwhile, it quickly becomes costly – when a new feature is added, the manual testing has to repeat all of the earlier testing to ensure nothing got broken or removed by accident as well as ensuring the new features are correct.
+While this testing is essential and worthwhile, it quickly becomes costly – when a new feature is added, the manual testing has to repeat all of the earlier testings to ensure nothing got broken or removed by accident as well as ensuring the new features are correct.
 Manual testing at scale is problematic because people tend to start becoming blind to features they have tested many times before.

-The goal is to start with manual testing because the ramp up time is small, then begin automating tests so that the repetitive nature of the testing does not become too expensive and is more reliable.
+The goal is to start with manual testing because the ramp-up time is small, then begin automating tests so that the repetitive nature of the testing does not become too expensive and is more reliable.

 The automation of tests comes at a cost as well.
 Developers or testers have to spend time to write and validate the automation.
 Often, the cost of testing can equal or exceed the cost of actually writing the software.